microsoft/automated-brain-explanations/readme.md

 **Finally, here are 3 studies that share the codebase here**:
 <details>
-<summary>Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models
+<summary>Interpretable embeddings of speech enhance and explain brain encoding performance of audio models
  <a href="https://arxiv.org/abs/2507.16080">(Shimizu et al. 2025, arXiv)</a>
 </summary>
 <br>
 Using QA-Encoding models to analyze and improve black-box speech encoding models.
 </details>
 <details>
-<summary>Interpretable Next-token Prediction via the Generalized Induction Head<a href="https://arxiv.org/abs/2411.00066">(Kim*, Mantena*, et al. 2025, NeurIPS)</a>
+<summary>Interpretable next-token prediction via the generalized induction head<a href="https://arxiv.org/abs/2411.00066">(Kim*, Mantena*, et al. 2025, NeurIPS)</a>
 </summary>
 <br>
 Hand-engineering an induction head to retrieve features from the context can help improve interpretable fMRI encoding models.
 </details>
 <details>
-<summary>Vector-ICL: In-context Learning with Continuous Vector Representations <a href="https://openreview.net/pdf?id=xing7dDGh3">(Zhuang et al. 2025, ICLR)</a>
+<summary>Vector-ICL: In-context learning with continuous vector representations <a href="https://openreview.net/pdf?id=xing7dDGh3">(Zhuang et al. 2025, ICLR)</a>
 </summary>
 <br>
 Can convert fMRI responses to continuous vector representations that can be used with LLMs to do few-shot decoding of QA features.